juanriaza/django-rest-framework-digestauth/README.md

 In order to do this, you should subclass [`AbstractDigestBackend`](https://github.com/juanriaza/django-rest-framework-digestauth/blob/master/rest_framework_digestauth/backends.py), which has 3 methods and 1 property.

-* `user`
-    This property contains the user instance for the user attempting to authenticate.
+`user` - This property contains the user instance for the user attempting to authenticate.
 Please note that this user is not currently authenticated at this point.

-* `get_password()`
-    This should return a plain text password, or something that can be used in it's place, such as a token.
+`get_password()` - This should return a plain text password, or something that can be used in it's place, such as a token.
 Exactly what is used and how it's generated must be pre-negotiated with all clients.

-* `get_counter(server_nonce, client_nonce)`
-    This should return an integer, which should be equal to the last call to `set_counter` or None if there was not previously a counter set.
+`get_counter(server_nonce, client_nonce)` - This should return an integer, which should be equal to the last call to `set_counter` or `None` if there was not previously a counter set.

-* `def set_counter(server_nonce, client_nonce, counter)`
-    This method should store the counter, to be returned at a later date when `get_counter` is called.
+`def set_counter(server_nonce, client_nonce, counter)` - This method should store the counter, to be returned at a later date when `get_counter` is called.

+Once you've implimented a new backend, you can use it with the `DIGESTAUTH_BACKEND` setting.

+    DIGESTAUTH_BACKEND = 'myapp.backends.MyDigestBackend'

 ## Running the tests
 To run the tests against the current environment: